stackitcloud/terraform-provider-stackit/docs/resources/network_interface.md

 - `ipv6` (String) The IPv6 address.
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a network interface.
 - `name` (String) The name of the network interface.
-- `nic_security` (Boolean) The Network Interface Security.
+- `security` (Boolean) The Network Interface Security.
 If set to false, then no security groups will apply to this network interface.
 - `security_groups` (List of String) The list of security group UUIDs.

 ### Read-Only